amm0116/cs631-web_project-fall2023/References/References.md

 # Bulma

-[Bulma](https://bulma.io/) is an open-source CSS framework that can be used to easily build responsive aesthetically pleasing web interfaces.
+[Bulma](https://bulma.io/) is an open-source CSS framework that can be used to build responsive and aesthetically pleasing web interfaces.

 * [Help Documentation](https://bulma.io/documentation/)
 * [Video Tutorials](https://bulma.io/videos/)